-Based on a regular teaching schedule, the Intermediate Level of the Bridges curriculum provides progressive and seamless social learning across approximately 2 to 3 academic years.
-The Advanced Level covers a similar time span.
+Based on a regular teaching schedule, the Intermediate Level of the Bridges curriculum provides progressive and seamless social learning across approximately 3 academic years.

 Interested individuals/establishments (professionals, schools or clinics) are required to complete an Information Form.
-The completed Form allows us to establish individualised Teaching Dashboard(s) as well as Student Dashboard(s)
+The completed Form allows us to establish personalised Teaching and Student Dashboard(s).

 Each individual/establishment will also be required to sign an Agreement Of Use acknowledging a shared understanding that access to the curriculum is limited to the authorised child/children only.
-Upon return of the Signed Agreement, we will provide Login Details specific to each authorised adult that enables access to the online curriculum.
-Each child will also be provided with unique Login Details so that they can access their personal Student Dashboard at home to facilitate carryover.
-Please take note that no child has access to the Curriculum site as the Lessons are designed to be adult-directed.
+Upon return of the Signed Agreement, we will provide Login Details specific to each authorised adult.
+Each child will also be provided with Login Details to access their personal Student Dashboard at home to facilitate carryover.
+Please take note that no child has access to the curriculum as the Lessons are designed to be adult-directed.

 Unique to the Bridges approach is the ability for each subscriber to record baseline data and retrieve outcome data that evaluates the effectiveness of the curriculum for their child/children across time.
 These ongoing measurements facilitate goal setting and overall best practice management.
-This individualised intervention approach requires the continued support of clinical expertise as well as technical support for ongoing development and supervision.
+The bespoke technology underpinning this individualised intervention approach requires the continued funding of clinical expertise as well as technical support for ongoing development and supervision.

 We remain in a unique position to track our young adults who received sequential social learning.
-While our ‘observations’ are not robust from a research perspective, they have independently maintained friendships with each other (established in their primary years) into their now early twenties; as well as established and maintained positive peer relationships with typically developing peers.
-This, together with evidence of self-esteem and well-being, given their ongoing challenges, is what drives us forward in continuing to promote the need for access to a social learning curriculum that is systematic and sequential.
+While our ‘observations’ are not robust from a research perspective, these young people have independently maintained friendships with each other (established in their primary years) into their now early twenties; as well as established and maintained positive peer relationships with typically developing peers.
+This, together with evidence of self-esteem and well-being, given their ongoing challenges, is what drives us forward in continuing to promote the need for able individuals to access a social learning curriculum that is systematic and sequential.